-To test fail-over of a clustered pair of load balancers, power down the master and check that the slave unit takes over all the floating IP(s).
+To test fail-over of a clustered pair, once fully configured power down the master and check that the slave unit takes over all the floating IP(s).
 If fail-over to the slave unit does not occur correctly, check Logs > Heartbeat on both nodes for any errors.